Bekaboo/dot/.config/nvim/README.md

 ### Enabling VSCode Integration

-VSCode integration takes advantages of the modular design, allowing to use a different set of modules when Neovim is launched by VSCode, relevant code is in [autoload/plugin/vscode.vim](autoload/plugin/vscode.vim) and [lua/core/modules.lua](lua/core/modules.lua).
+VSCode integration takes advantages of the modular design, allowing to use a different set of modules when neovim is launched by VSCode, relevant code is in [autoload/plugin/vscode.vim](autoload/plugin/vscode.vim) and [lua/core/modules.lua](lua/core/modules.lua).

 To make VSCode integration work, please install [VSCode-Neovim](https://github.com/vscode-neovim/vscode-neovim) in VSCode